gdevanla/pptable/README.md

 * This module provides simple functions used to print values in tabular format
 * Version 0.1.0
-* Contributes and Bug Reports Welcome
+* Contributions and Bug Reports Welcome.
+Please use the Github issue tracker.

 ### Examples ###